Is It Better To Save or Pay Off Debt?

 Here’s one thing that everyone can agree on regarding personal finance: nothing else matters until you have enough money set aside to help you get through a financial emergency.

 Suppose you prioritize paying off your debt without having an emergency fund set up.
-In that case, the danger is you might face a crisis that forces you to borrow even more money through debt.
+In that case, the danger is that you might face a crisis that forces you to borrow even more money through debt.
 As a result, the situation will erase any progress you’ve made so far in reducing your overall debt levels.

 However, saving too much and building your emergency fund beyond what’s necessary also has drawbacks.
 When you save too much and don’t prioritize debt payments, you could end up spending more of your savings on paying the interest over the long term.